 Meet a friend for tea or coffee one afternoon

 Call up a friend you haven’t seen in a long time and make a date for a good catch up.
 Or reach out to someone you have met or worked with but haven’t managed to connect with yet.
-While I was in California I met Pauline Wiles, a wonderful writer who I had worked with virtually but had never actually been in the same room with.
+I met Pauline Wiles, a wonderful writer who I had worked with virtually but had never actually been in the same room with on one of our many trips to California.
 Pauline very kindly treated me to a proper British afternoon tea in Palo Alto.
-I thoroughly enjoyed meeting her and it was fun to discuss Saving Saffron Sweeting, a book I had thoroughly enjoyed, with the person who actually wrote it!
-It was a fantastic time out – and I was feeling so inspired when I got back to the apartment that I got lots of writing done before it was time to meet my husband for supper.
+I thoroughly enjoyed meeting her and it was fun to discuss Saving Saffron Sweeting, with the person who actually wrote it!
+I was feeling so inspired when I got back to the apartment that I got lots of writing done before it was time to meet my husband for supper.
+Now Pauline and I try to catch up whenever I’m her side of the pond.

 Be a tourist in your own city or town